 Since 1996 Dena has served birthing families in a variety of settings.

 After graduation Dena worked as a midwife in a small town in Kansas where she attended almost every birth that happened in two rural hospitals over one year.
 She and her husband Adam then moved to the Santa Cruz area where Adam studied Traditional Chinese Medicine.
 In Santa Cruz she worked as a labor and delivery nurse for two years as well as provided primary care, gynecology, and family planning in a women's clinic.
 Dena's first daughter, Clarabel, was born at home in Santa Cruz.

 Dena and her family moved to the Chico area in early 2002.
 She worked as a midwife for Paradise Midwifery Service at Feather River Hospital until her second daughter Sophia was born.
 By this time, Dena had attended about two hundred births.
 When her second daughter turned two, she knew the time for her homebirth practice had come.
 In 2005, Sacred Ways Homebirth was born.
-Dena has been honored to attend the births of over a hundred Chico-area babies since opening her practice.
+Dena has been honored to attend the births of over two hundred Chico-area babies since opening her practice.

 In addition to her passion for midwifery, Dena is a singer/songwriter.
 Her family spends many weeks each summer camping.
 They divide their time between remote wilderness areas and music festivals, where they can be found perforning uplifting, conscious folk music as The Moes Family Band.
 Check out the band here : https://www.facebook.com/MoesFamilyBand/ Dena and her family spent most of 2014 traveling through India, Nepal, and Thailand.
 Dena has written a book about their journey, and you can follow the book's road to publication at denamoes.com .
 Also visit the Midwife's Desk on Facebook for more information about Dena.